-Each year, we have taken a group of students and parents to Key Largo, FL to Marinelab to study marine biology by snorkeling, doing labs and getting lessons on everything from coral biology to fish behavior.
+Each year, we take a group of students and parents to Key Largo, FL to Marinelab to study marine biology by snorkeling, participating in labs and lessons on everything from coral biology to fish behavior.
 Students snorkel daily in sea grass, mangrove, and coral reef habitats.

 If you are interested in the annual Key Largo trip, please email firstname.lastname@example.org and we will send you information on this year’s trip.

 SANTA FE MOUNTAINS

 Families in Nature will take families camping for a week in the Santa Fe mountains with Natures Wonder Camp and FIN guide Jennie Glass.
 This is an annual trip in July.

 In the Spring of 2018, we will take families to La Paz, Baja California Sur, Mexico to snorkel with whale sharks and sea lions, learn about the research FIN Founder and Director, Heather Kuhlken, did when studying there with the School for Field Studies, and visit the calving lagoons of Puerto Lopez Mateo to see Grey Whale mothers and calves before they take the long trip north to their feeding grounds in Alaska.
 If you are interested in this trip, please email email@example.com.

 In July 2014, we took a group of families to the Osa Penninsula in Costa Rica to learn about rainforest ecology, to see nesting sea turtles, and to experience one of the most biologically diverse places on the planet.